Kubernetes Course Labs

 Lab

 Pods are an abstraction over containers.
-They monitor the container and if it exits the Pod restarts, creating a new container to keep your app running.
+They wrap the container and monitor it - if it exits the Pod restarts, creating a new container to keep your app running.
 This is the first layer of high-availability Kubernetes provides.

 You can see this in action with a badly-configured app, where the container keeps exiting.
-Write a Pod spec to run a container from the Docker Hub image courselabs/bad-sleep.
+Write your own Pod spec to run a container from the Docker Hub image courselabs/bad-sleep.
 Deploy your spec and watch the Pod - what happens after about 30 seconds?
 And after a couple of minutes?

 Kubernetes will keep trying to make the Pod work, so you'll want to remove it when you're done.